AdobeDocs/platform-learn.en/help/use-the-api/ingest-data/ingest-streaming-data.md

    ![](../assets/create-ee-dataset-1a.png)

-1. Next, we need to define the schema identity decriptor in order to tell Experience Platform what the main identifying field for data is in this schema, which here will be the ECID, or Experience Cloud ID that a user is auto-assigned within their browser session.
+1. Next, we need to define the schema identity descriptor in order to tell Experience Platform what the main identifying field for data is in this schema, which here will be the ECID, or Experience Cloud ID that a user is auto-assigned within their browser session.
 Click `Define Identity Descriptor` and send the POST call.

    ![](../assets//create-ee-dataset-1b.png)